-As in many other Italian cities, even Ravenna safeguards intriguing legends and folk stories that are worth to be mentioned: on the one side to satisfy that primordial sense of curiosity anyone has, on the other to help us know better the story of the place you are visiting.
+Like so many cities in Italy, Ravenna holds curious legends and folk stories that are worth knowing: on the one side to satisfy that primordial sense of curiosity anyone has, on the other to help us know better the story of the place you are visiting.

 La 'Mariola" and the Knight